- We advise you to exercise normal safety precautions in Germany.

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy or Consulate of Germany for the most up to date information.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the nearest Embassy or Consulate of Germany, or visit the German Embassy’s websitefor the most up to date information.

-Germany is a party to the Schengen Convention, along with 25 other European countries, which allows Australians to enter Germany without a visa in some circumstances.
+Germany is a party to the Schengen Convention, along with a number of other European countries, which allows Australians to enter Germany without a visa in some circumstances.
 See our travel bulletin on the Schengen Convention for more information.